m88i/nexus-operator/README.md

 **Important**: the Operator handles the creation of default resources necessary to run.
 If you choose to use a custom ServiceAccount be sure to also configure [`Role`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [`RoleBinding`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) resources.

-## Control random admin password generation
+## Control Random Admin Password Generation

 By default, from version 0.3.0 the Nexus Operator **does not** generate a random password for the `admin` user.
 This means that you can login in the server right away with the default administrator credentials (admin/admin123). **Comes in handy for development purposes, but consider changing this password right away on production environments**.